Last Updated on

 If you’re looking for a great place to have dinner in Mancora, by the way, I can highly recommend Tokuyo.
 This Japanese-Peruvian fusion restaurant offers delicious fish and seafood.
 They have a few non-fishy and vegetarian options as well.
 We were very satisfied with our food!

 #18 Hike the Cordillera Blanca

 The Huascaran National Park is the world’s highest tropical mountain range.
 It is home to an abundance of lagoons, glaciers and beautiful views and offers many trekking routes.
 Hikes range from day hikes to multi-day hikes, depending on how much time you have.
 The most popular one I have heard of is Laguna 69.
 The hike goes up to 4600m and can be fairly challenging in the end, but the view is well worth it.
 Another popular day hike is Laguna Churup.

 If you have more time, consider trekking the four day Santa Cruz hike.
 It is long but well-marked and not very challenging.
 Outfitters in Huaraz can help you rent the gear you need and can even provide a guide if you prefer not to go on your own.

 No matter which trek you choose, the scenery will be beautiful!

-I hope I could help you plan your holidays to Peru.
+I hope we could help you plan your holidays in Peru.
 No matter which activities you choose, I am sure you will have a great time.
 The country is so diverse, it is impossible not to find at least a few activities that you enjoy.
 And as I wrote before, I spent a month and a half in the country and haven’t seen everything yet.

 If you have ever been to Peru, I would love to hear about your favourite experiences.
 And if you’re planning on going, let me know what you’re going to do by leaving a comment below.